q3769/chunk4j/README.md

      *              together and returned.
 Otherwise, if the chunk group still hasn't gathered all the chunks needed,
      *              even with the addition of this chunk, then the whole group will be kept around, waiting for the
      *              missing chunk(s) to arrive.
-     * @return Optional non-empty and contains the original data blob restored by stitching if the input chunk is the
+     * @return Optional nonempty and contains the original data blob restored by stitching if the input chunk is the
      *         last missing piece of the entire chunk group representing the original data; empty otherwise.
      */
     Optional<byte[]> stitch(Chunk chunk);
 }
 ```

-On the stitcher side, a group has to gather all the previously chopped chunks before the original data blob represented
+On the stitcher side, a group must gather all the previously chopped chunks before the original data blob represented by
-by this group can be stitched back together and restored.
+this group can be stitched back together and restored.

 #### Usage example: